9 Useful To Become an Experienced Blockchain Practitioner

 - Tips to drive your own business outcomes.

 - Distributed ledger expertise.

 - Get Experienced in Blockchain / Know your Platform.

 In blockchain, business-led architecture is key to success.
 Understanding the business outcomes is crucial for delivery and for exploring data flows or building connections between suppliers and customers across an ecosystem.

-Business processes simplifications should lead your thinking.
-Blockchains predominantly focus on technology and therefor less on the business implications or ramifications that may need to occur.
+Business process simplifications should lead your thinking.
+Blockchains predominantly focus on technology, and therefore less on the business implications or ramifications that may need to occur.